oraziorillo/TwitterSentimentAnalysis/lstm/README.md

 #### Setup

-Before starting with the train open the folder _lstm_  and follow these steps to setup your environment
+Before starting with the training open the folder _lstm_  and follow these steps to setup your environment

 - ensure that you have a folder named _Data_ in which there are three datasets: